-While our 2023 Chronic Absenteeism rates have improved slightly, they currently still exceed the state's rates.
-Additionally, we are committed to maintaining and improving our low suspension rates.
+While our 2023 Chronic Absenteeism rates improved to a Yellow rating on the CA School Dashboard, they currently significantly exceed the state's rates.
+Additionally, we are committed to maintaining our low suspension rates and the accompanying Blue rating achieved on the 2023 Dashboard.

-Our school's root cause analysis has seen a correlation between our student climate survey results (most recently 74%) and schoolwide attendance rates (92%) and chronic absenteeism rates (27.4%).
+Our school's root cause analysis has seen a correlation between our student climate survey results (most recently 82%) and schoolwide attendance rates (89%) and chronic absenteeism rates (45%).
+Additionally, our most recent parent survey results (87%) showed a small but significant decline in parent connectedness/satisfaction.